calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 * Understand how an internal API works at a conceptual level
   * Q: What is an API in the context of web development?
   * A: At the most basic level an API wraps a database and provides it's users to interface with the database via HTTP requests
   * Q: Why might we decide to expose information in a database we control through an API?
   * A: To save the user the headache of making database calls directly
 * Understand what it means to build a CRUD app and why that is significant
 * Understand the 7 restful routes and the 5 we will use to build an API
   * Write out the [7 restful routes](http://guides.rubyonrails.org/routing.html#crud-verbs-and-actions) and discuss the relationship with CRUD
+* Understand how to create a Postgres database, add items to it, retrieve items from it, update items, and destroy items.
+This corresponds to the Create, Read, Update, & Destroy CRUD acronym.
 * Understand the MVC Architecture and why we don't need the View component in an API
 * Build our app via test driven development (TDD), by creating request specs to cover an internal API
 * Feel comfortable writing request specs that deal with different HTTP verbs (GET, POST, PUT, DELETE)
   * Q: What do we need to test in an API?
   * A: We need one test for each API endpoint we expose to the users

 ## Warmup with a 10 minute blog